-- S. 2698.
-A bill to establish a grant program for school renovation, and for other purposes; to the Committee on Health, Education, Labor, and Pensions. - By Mr. ROCKEFELLER: - S. 2699.
-A bill to amend the Internal Revenue Code of 1986 to expand the incentives for the construction and renovation of public schools; to the Committee on Finance.
+S. 2698.
+A bill to establish a grant program for school renovation, and for other purposes; to the Committee on Health, Education, Labor, and Pensions.

+By Mr. ROCKEFELLER: S. 2699.
+A bill to amend the Internal Revs.
+2699.
+A bill to amend the internal Revenue Code of 1986 to expand the incentives for the construction and renovation of public schools; to the Committee on Finance.